 Next, import the database into your Platform.sh site.
 The easiest way to do so is with the Platform.sh CLI.

-platform sql -e master < database.sql
+platform sql -e production < database.sql

-You will first need to download your files from your current hosting environment, whatever that is.
+You first need to download your files from your current hosting environment, whatever that is.

-web/sites/default/files directory, and your public files to
+files/user directory and your public files to

-platform mount:upload command provides a simple, straightforward way to upload an entire directory to your site at once.
+platform mount:upload command provides a straightforward way to upload an entire directory to your site at once.

 platform mount:download command you can use to download files later.)

 --source path if needed

-$ platform mount:upload -e master --mount web/sites/default/files/ --source ./web/sites/default/files/ $ platform mount:upload -e master --mount private/ --source ./private/
+$ platform mount:upload -e <BRANCH_NAME> --mount src/main/resources/files/user --source ./files/user $ platform mount:upload -e <BRANCH_NAME> --mount src/main/resources/files/public --source ./files/public

-rsync is picky about its trailing slashes, so be sure to include those.
+Note that rsync is picky about its trailing slashes, so be sure to include those.

 Go forth and Deploy (even on Friday)!